+When setting investment strategy and selecting investments, the Trustee's first priority is the financial interests of the members.
 The Trustee acknowledges that certain ESG factors, including climate change, are financially material and may therefore influence the risk and return characteristics of the Section's investments and the likelihood that the Section's objectives will be achieved.

-The Trustee recognises the importance of ESG factors on long term investment performance and both immediate and future downside risks.
-The Trustee has set an appropriate monitoring framework to ensure the Section's Investment Manager is regularly reviewed.
+The Trustee has therefore set an appropriate monitoring framework to ensure the Section's Investment Manager is regularly reviewed.
 This is to promote greater transparency in understanding the reasons behind performance trends and key risk exposures, and also engagement activity and compliance with the Trustee's stated ESG policy.

-Regular monitoring, with specific reference to ESG factors should incentivise the Section's Investment Manager to assess and improve the medium to long-term performance of investee companies, both financial and non-financial.
-To confirm, no consideration has been given to non-financial considerations, nor has the Section's membership been consulted on such issues.
+Regular monitoring, with specific reference to ESG factors should incentivise the Section's Investment Manager to assess and improve the medium to long-term performance of investments, both financial and non-financial.
+To confirm, no consideration has been given to non-financial considerations, nor has the Section's membership been consulted on such issues